pingcap/docs/tidb-cloud/migrate-from-amazon-s3-or-gcs.md

     - **Target Cluster**: fill in the **Username** and **Password** fields.
     - **DB/Tables Filter**: if necessary, you can specify a [table filter](https://docs.pingcap.com/tidb/stable/table-filter#cli).
 Currently, TiDB Cloud only supports one table filter rule.

-2. click **Validate** to verify whether TiDB Cloud has the access to the sample data in your specified bucket URL
+2. click **Validate** to verify whether TiDB Cloud has the access to the sample data in your specified bucket URL.
 3. Click **Import** to start the import task.

 After the data is imported, if you want to remove the Amazon S3 access of TiDB Cloud, simply delete the policy that you added in [Step 2.
 Configure Amazon S3 access](#step-2-configure-amazon-s3-access).